Henlow Grange: Health farm and spa

 On 17 October 1963, one of Henlow Grange's customers, a 37-year-old man from Santa Barbara named Russell Winterbottom, went missing after leaving the Grange for a run.
 He had paid in advance for a year's tuition in order to train as a beauty therapist under Leida Costigan.
-Less than seven weeks later on Monday 2 December, his burnt body was found less than a mile away by the health farm's gardener Arthur Dilley.
+Less than seven weeks later on 2 December, his burnt body was found less than a mile away by the health farm's gardener Arthur Dilley.

 A former chambermaid alleged that Jimmy Savile had molested her while she was working at Henlow Grange during 1977.
 She also reported witnessing her father Jeffrey Mantle, who was later convicted on child sex abuse charges, lead two girls, who he had claimed were Savile's nieces, into Savile's room at Henlow Grange.

-In August 1981 Henlow Grange was sold to Bob and Dorothy Purdew, in exchange for payment of Costigan's debts, and became the first acquisition by the Purdews in the chain of health farms which are now branded as Champneys.
+In August 1981, Henlow Grange was sold to Bob and Dorothy Purdew, in exchange for payment of Costigan's debts, and became the first acquisition by the Purdews in the chain of health farms which are now branded as Champneys.
 They built a wing of bedrooms which was named after and opened by Jimmy Savile.
-The resort suffered a major fire and was rebuilt.
+In November 2002, the resort suffered a major fire and was refurbished; it reopened in April 2003.